 Above written by Crystal at Slaughter of the Sheep and included here for posterity.

-Janet Mefford’s original radio program has been scrubbed from the internet.
+Janet Mefford’s original radio program is not longer available on the internet.

 The following evidence is mirrored here from Janet Mefferd’s page, which has been removed from the web.